top of page

 October Gallery club room.png

 The New School is a centre for free enquiry, where students can determine their own rhythm and pace through unprejudiced adventure.
 Instead of binding themselves to the standardising tasks of a syllabus, against which they are measured and ranked according to the accuracy of regurgitation, our students blaze their own trails under sympathetic guidance.
-They can either write, paint, sew (or sow), film or perform to inscribe their findings.
-Informed by collective seminars and reading groups, the results are gathered by the week and will ebb and shift under supervision.
-Through developing a critical-creative voice we believe they will find autonomy and resilience as citizens.
+As well as write, they can paint, film, sew (or sow) or perform to inscribe their findings.
+Informed by collective seminars and reading groups, the results are gathered by the week and ebb and shift under supervision.
+Through developing a critical-creative voice, and working together in a spirit of companionship and trust, we believe they will find autonomy and resilience as citizens.

-Each student is then appointed one or more supervisors from the Ensemble pool drawn not only from core New School teachers but from universities and arts institutions across the UK and the world.
-These could be practitioners as well as academics with whom a student will work closely on assembling an individual portfolio, while participating in a programme of weekly seminars.
+To bring this to fruition, students are appointed a number of supervisors from the Ensemble pool, which is comprised of teachers across the UK and the world.
+These could be practitioners as well as academics with whom students work closely on assembling a portfolio, while participating in a programme of weekly seminars.

 Anthropocene Seminar: "Friday Afternoon in the Universe"

-The connective tissue is the weekly Anthropocene Seminar, a three-hour gathering for which students are given preparatory materials.
-These are held in-place and are live-streamed from October Gallery’s beautiful premises in London on a "Friday Afternoon in the Universe" (J. Kerouac), between 2.00pm and 5.00pm, and are complemented by field-teaching and on-line seminars, where appropriate.
+The connective tissue is the weekly Anthropocene Lecture-Seminar, an afternoon gathering for which students are given preparatory materials.
+For our first two years, these were held in-place and live-streamed from October Gallery’s beautiful premises in Bloomsbury on a "Friday Afternoon in the Universe" (J. Kerouac), between 2.00pm and 5.30pm, complemented at times by field-teaching and on-line seminars.

 Teaching directly addresses the challenges of interdisciplinarity as an approach in and of itself.
 Seminars are introductory in nature and are designed to build confidence by welcoming in the new and the surprising, while respecting the fact that subject disciplines have established their own formal characteristics.

 The sessions give emphasis to individual intellectual and creative development and collaborative group work, alike.
-Teaching is shared between Ensemble members and visiting international speakers drawn from across the disciplines of the arts.
+Teaching is shared between Ensemble members and visiting international speakers drawn from multiple disciplines.
 The seminar is designed to broach the full range of enquiry that characterises the Environmental Humanities.

-The centripetal format gives scholars extended time to ask questions of the speaker following an hour’s presentation.
-The seminar is preceded by a 30-minute movement class led by Gessie Houghton.
-Scholars tend to gather from 12.30pm for lunch in the Gallery’s café.
+The centripetal format gives scholars extended time to ask questions of the speaker following a 90-minute presentation.
+The seminar is preceded by a 30-minute movement class.
+The ritual of tea and cake is unfailingly observed at half-time.
+Conversations often continue thereafter into the night at a neighbouring pub or on-line.

 As the year progresses, scholars will find that their teaching reflects the need to encourage greater freedom and experiment, both within and between disciplines.
 This is in line with the New School’s principle of the student as co-producer, with a stress upon exploratory process rather than designated outcomes.